Brachymetatarsia: causes, symptom and treatments

 • Custom orthotics and arch support

-• Wear supportive shoes with a wide toe box
+• Use of supportive shoes with a wider toe box

 • Anti-inflammatory medication to reduce pain and inflammation

-Our foot and ankle surgeons will discuss which metatarsal lengthening surgical technique is best for your specific condition as well as what to expect during recovery.
+Our podiatry specialists will discuss which metatarsal lengthening surgical technique is best for your specific condition, as well as what to expect during recovery.

 How soon can I walk following Brachymetatarsia surgery?